 With the abundance of rainfall since February the roses are proudly showing off their last opportunity to bloom before the onset of winter frosts.
 Autumn is their grand finale and a reward for patience which I have never seen since I started the garden.
 This is due in part to a missed early season as many buds were damaged from heat, pests and birds.
 The birds had some fun eating new shoots and buds whilst we were away too but there are still plenty of stunning displays opening each day to enjoy both visually and through their fragrance.

-Everywhere there is an alluring ambience from the varying shades of green.
-Gone are the dry creek beds, empty dams and sad looking trees that were parched and desperate for rain.
+Everywhere there is an alluring ambiance from the varying shades of green.
+Gone are the dry creek beds, empty dams, and sad looking trees that were parched and desperate for rain.
 Something I had dreamt about for weeks when locked inside with no fresh air or green space to view so, no wonder the garden looks good to me.

 It’s true that I have a wide range of interests.
 I like to write and paint and make music and go walking on my own and garden.
 In fact, gardening is probably what I enjoy doing more than anything else.Viggo Mortensen